-Desired Outcomes: Outcomes to be achieved by: (a) High quality social and community facilities are provided to meet the education, health and care needs of the community and facilitate healthy, happy and productive lives. (a) Providing flexibility within the planning scheme for a variety of housing types in all residential areas, and ensuring it does not discriminate against social and affordable housing. (b) A broad distribution and variety of social housing is provided in areas with good public transport accessibility or in proximity to employment, education and other community services. (b) Providing flexibility within the planning scheme for the development of aged care and nursing home facilities particularly in close proximity to activity centres and public transport routes.
+- (a) High quality social and community facilities are provided to meet the education, health and care needs of the community and - facilitate healthy, happy and productive lives. - (b) A broad distribution and variety of social housing is provided in areas with good public transport accessibility or in proximity to employment, education and other community services.

-(c) Providing for options within the planning scheme to facilitate the aged continuing to live within their communities, and with their families, for as long as possible. (d) Recognising and protecting key sites used for community facilities by applying the Community Purpose Zone. (e) Including planning scheme provisions pertaining to Crime Protection through Environmental Design principles. (f) Applying the Recreation Zone to land accommodating active sporting facilities.
+- (a) Providing flexibility within the planning scheme for a variety of housing types in all residential areas, and ensuring it does not discriminate against social and affordable housing. - (b) Providing flexibility within the planning scheme for the development of aged care and nursing home facilities particularly in close proximity to activity centres and public transport routes. - (c) Providing for options within the planning scheme to facilitate the aged continuing to live within their communities, and with their families, for as long as possible. - (d) Recognising and protecting key sites used for community facilities by applying the Community Purpose Zone. - (e) Consideration of suitable environmental design provisions for inclusion in the planning scheme to assist with the protection of property from criminal activity. - (f) Applying the Recreation Zone to land accommodating active sporting facilities.

-3.0.8 L Healthy Communities: Local Objectives
+3.0.8 - L Healthy Communities: Local Objectives